zeronine9/dorker/README.md

-# python-basic-script-to-find-infected-websites
+# Basic script to automate google dorking
-inter the dork and websites number to git the infected websites
+Enter the dork and results limit and go